VrushankPatel/interview-matters/java/collections-framework/README.md

 Core interfaces: Collection (List, Set, Queue), Map.
 Implementations vary in performance: ArrayList for indexed access, LinkedList for insertions, HashMap for fast lookups.
 Generics ensure type safety.

 Complexity: HashMap O(1) average for get/put, TreeMap O(log n) for ordered operations.

+## Common Interview Questions
+- What is the difference between ArrayList and LinkedList?
+- How does HashMap handle collisions?
+- When would you use TreeMap over HashMap?
+- Explain the fail-fast behavior of iterators in collections.
+- How do you make a collection thread-safe?

 ## Real-world Examples & Use Cases
 - **Lists:** Shopping carts (ArrayList).